Daniel-KM/Omeka-plugin-Ead/README.md

 included in php.
 The other solution, to use an integrated binding such as [Saxon-C], is not supported currently.

+Note that under Debian, Saxon 9.6 and 9.7 don't work, so use Saxon 9.5.

 Set the command to this processor inside the OAI-PMH Static Repository config page (see the install paragraph of the readme of [OAI-PMH Static Repository]).